Tessie Agana

 Tessie Agana (born May 16, 1942) is a Filipina former child actress of the 1950s.
-She is best known for her role as the titular character in the 1951 film Roberta, which was then the highest grossing Philippine film of all time.
-Her mother was actress Linda Estrella.
-She was also known as the "Shirley Temple of the Philippines".
+She is best known for playing the title role in the 1951 film Roberta, which was then the highest grossing Philippine film of all time.
+Agana was known as the "Shirley Temple of the Philippines".
+Her mother was the actress Linda Estrella.

-In 2006, Agana earned her own star at the Eastwood City Walk of Fame for her overall contribution to Philippine showbusiness.
+On July 26, 1956, Agana moved to the United States with her mother and father.
+She enrolled as a sophomore at Maryvale Preparatory School in Lutherville, Maryland.
+A year later, the Agana family moved to Lafayette, Indiana, and Tessie attended Lafayette Central Catholic Jr/Sr High School.
+She graduated in 1959.